 7. Sealing Grout After Steaming

 Keep your grout looking great by sealing it once you’re finished.
-Cement-based grout should be sealed on a yearly basis, at a minimum (7).
+Cement-based grout should be sealed yearly, at a minimum (5).

 Look for sealants that are recommended for your style of tile and grout.
 Applying it is straightforward: most amateurs should manage it easily.